 - Mix it up with the herbs!
 Stir in fresh thyme, dill, or extra parsley in the mushroom sauce.

 How To Serve

 For the most classic American way to serve Beef Stroganoff, pour the meat and mushrooms sauce mixture over top of cooked egg noodles.
 It’s delicious and filling!
 Here are some more ideas:

-- over mashed potatoes or cauliflower mash
+- Over mashed potatoes or cauliflower mash

-- with a hearty scoop of green peas on top (or on the side)
+- With a hearty scoop of green peas on top (or on the side)

-- with warm garlic toast on the side
+- With warm garlic toast on the side

-- swapping egg noodles for another pasta like penne
+- Swapping egg noodles for another pasta like penne

 - 4 tablespoons butter